-- Three Government Accountability Office (GAO) studies on the topic of abuse, neglect, and exploitation conducted from 2010-2013.
-The studies' findings repeatedly recommend a coordinated, federal response to address the gaps in public awareness, prevention, intervention, coordination, and research of elder maltreatment.[[13]] - Multiple GAO studies conducted between 2004 and 2016 examined issues in guardianship systems, including abuse by guardians, and existing supports in place to protect older adults [[14]].
-In particular, the 2016 study noted a lack of knowledge about the extent of elder abuse by guardians due to limited data on key factors, such as the number of guardians appointed to serve older adults at a given time, the number of older adults in guardianships, and the number of cases involving elder abuse by a guardian. [[15]]
+Despite the recognized need for change, there are several challenges to guardianship reform, including the significant differences between court and state practices, the complexity of guardianship cases, the difficulty in balancing risks, protections, and self-determination, and the lack of funding to improve processes.[4]
+Gaps in knowledge and practice have been noted consistently across multiple efforts as a barrier to improvement.
+For example, multiple GAO studies conducted between 2004 and 2016 examined issues in guardianship systems, including abuse by guardians, and existing supports in place to protect older adults.
+[6] In particular, the 2016 study noted a lack of knowledge about the extent of elder abuse by guardians due to limited data on key factors, such as the number of guardians appointed to serve older adults at a given time, the number of older adults in guardianships, and the number of cases involving elder abuse by a guardian.
+[7]